puddleapp/puddle/README.md

 ## Get support
 If you need help or want to report a bug, please do not hesitate to get [support](https://github.com/geschafft-co/puddle/issues).
 ## For developers
 A Puddle app consists of a single JavaScript file that can be run on Node.js.
 To create a functioning app, you may need to use a framework like [Electron](https://electronjs.org/).
+This JavaScript file must be hosted publicly in raw JavaScript format.
 ## Submit an app
 Do you own an app?
 Tell us [here](https://github.com/geschafft-co/puddle/issues/new).
 If you don't want to add your app to the Puddle library, you can use puddle://https:// or puddle://http:// to link to your app file.
 ## License